-Whether you're determined to maintain a new carpet or want to give a new lease of life to a tired looking carpet, our step-by-step guide to how to clean a carpet will make it simple and hassle free.
-Find more step by step cleaning guides and hacks on our dedicated hub page.
-Take a look at the Real Homes pick of the 50 best cleaning products for your home, too.
+Whether you're determined to maintain a new carpet or want to give a new lease of life to a tired looking rug, our step-by-step guide to how to clean a carpet will make it simple and hassle free.
+At this time of year, cleaning your carpet is also a great way to keep pollen at bay, limiting allergens and reducing hayfever symptoms.

 To clean your carpet you will need...